toastedcrumpets/BlackboardQuizMaker/README.md

 # Dependencies

-This package requires a working installation of python, python-lxml, and python-image, imagemagick, and LaTeX.
+This package requires a working installation of python, python-lxml, and python-image, imagemagick, sympy, and LaTeX.
 You can install these on ubuntu like so:

 ```
-sudo apt-get install python-lxml python-image imagemagick
+sudo apt-get install python-lxml python-image imagemagick  python-sympy
 ```

 # How to use it (python)